Bikram731/bik_marketing/README.md

 ## V. Recommendations

 - Consider suspending the sales of some extremely low-sales items, with only several items sold over the 2 years (e.g polenta, raw bars, olum & polenta, bacon, etc. ) to save storage costs and prevent out-of-date.
 - Allocate and reinforce shipping resources during peak hours from 9AM-2PM to ensure that we meet high demand.
-Offer promotions for orders placed after 6 PM.
 - Offer Promotions/Freeship/Discount/Gift for orders taken on weekdays to increase sales, especially on Wednesday: e.g Happy Wednesday - Happy Combo
 - We need to consider other factors such as item costs, item profit margins, preservation, transportation, etc. to determine the most effective itemsets/ combo/ recommendations.
 For example, we can combine more frequent items with less frequent ones to boost overall sales: cake & juice, bread & jam, cookies & smoothies, sandwich & coke, etc.
-- Create combo of some items that have pretty high confidence levels and not-too-low support levels (as they are not significant), such as: cake & tea, sandwich & tea, pastry & coffee & toast, etc.
 - **Future Analysis**: Investigate why there are exceptional high numbers of transactions from Nov 2016 to Mar 2017, take sales amount, marketing costs and overall performance into consideration.
 Is it results from (a) marketing compaign(s) or any internal/external factors?
 How to optimize conditions that may improve overall performance?